 Besides engineers with impressive educational backgrounds and portfolios, Waymo also has access to worldwide suppliers, cost-cutting and control measures, and testing grounds through Alphabet Inc. and Google.
 If anyone can make self-driving technology a reality, they can.
 Of course, they will most likely have to face their share of challenges and obstacles.

 The Challenges Waymo and Their Self-Driving Technology Have to Overcome

-While the robotaxis should be able to handle the flat ground and the light traffic in Pheonix area quite well, their producer will have to sort out a few more things before expanding their services to the rest of the country.
+While the robotaxis should handle the flat ground and the light traffic in the Pheonix area quite well, their producer will have to sort out a few more things before expanding their services to the rest of the country.